-The afternoon crash isn’t a law of nature.
-You choose it, every single day.
+That afternoon crash isn’t a law of nature.
+You choose it yourself, every single day.

-3 p.m.
-You’re at your desk and your brain refuses to cooperate.
-You stare at your screen as if it’s written in Chinese.
-Your hand reaches automatically for the snack drawer.
-Or that “healthy” muesli bar.
+3pm.
+You’re sat at your desk and your brain refuses to cooperate.
+You stare at your screen like it’s written in Chinese.
+Your hand reaches automatically for the sweet drawer.
+Or that “healthy” cereal bar.
 Or yet another cup of coffee.

-Because what you’re about to do, grabbing that quick sugar or caffeine fix, is exactly why you’ll be sitting here again in an hour.
+Because what you’re about to do, grab that quick sugar or caffeine fix, is exactly why you’ll be sat here again in an hour.
 And tomorrow.
 And the day after.
-And still in ten years, but with type 2 diabetes on top.
+And still in ten years’ time, only with type 2 diabetes thrown in.

 My own glucose wake-up call

-Let me be honest: I was the queen of the blood sugar rollercoaster.
-When my kids were little (hello colicky baby, I didn’t sleep through the night for 5 years, 5 years!!!!)
+Let’s be honest: I was the queen of the blood sugar rollercoaster.
+When my kids were little (hello colicky baby, I didn’t sleep through the night for 5 years, FIVE YEARS!!!!)
 I lived on coffee and chocolate.
-I’m German and always joked that I was “genetically pre-programmed” for that 4 o’clock “Kaffee und Kuchen”.
+I’m German, and I always joked that I was “genetically pre-programmed” for that 4pm “Kaffee und Kuchen”.

 But the truth?
-With that coffee-and-sweets ritual I created a blood sugar and caffeine peak every day that woke me up briefly, only to crash even harder in the evening.
-Dead tired after dinner, and then lying awake for hours when I finally wanted to sleep.
+That coffee-and-sugar ritual created a blood sugar and caffeine spike every single day, which woke me up briefly, only to crash even harder come evening.
+Shattered after dinner, then lying awake for hours when I finally wanted to sleep.

-That vicious circle of waking up with coffee and sugar, crashing, more coffee, more sugar, crashing again, exhausted in the evening but too wired to sleep.
+That vicious circle: waking up with coffee and sugar, crashing, more coffee, more sugar, crashing again, exhausted by evening but too wired to sleep.
 Sound familiar?

 The hard truth (you already know this, but do it anyway)

-We’ve been collectively brainwashed.
-That food pyramid with grains at the base?
-Bullshit.
-The idea that you should eat 6 times a day for “stable blood sugar”?
-Even more nonsense.
+We’ve collectively been brainwashed.
+That food pyramid with grains as the base?
+Rubbish.
+The idea that you need to eat 6 times a day for “stable blood sugar”?
+More nonsense.

-Every time you eat carbs, bread, pasta, rice, fruit, milk, whatever, your blood sugar rises.
+Every time you eat carbohydrates, bread, pasta, rice, fruit, milk, whatever, your blood sugar rises.
 Your pancreas pumps out insulin to get that sugar into your cells.
 And insulin is a storage hormone.
-It tells your body: stop burning fat, we’re storing.
+It tells your body: stop burning fat, we’re storing instead.

-Because modern food consists mostly of processed carbs, your body sits in that storage mode pretty much 24/7.
+Because modern food is mostly processed carbohydrates, your body sits in that storage mode roughly 24/7.
 No wonder you’re tired.
-Your body barely gets the chance to tap into your own energy reserves.
-You’re tired, and let’s be honest, you’re carrying a few extra kilos that don’t exactly make your life more energetic.
+Your body barely gets the chance to tap into its own energy reserves.
+You’re knackered, and let’s be honest, you’re carrying a few extra kilos that don’t exactly make life more energetic.

-Jessie Inchauspé (the Glucose Goddess) had people wear continuous glucose monitors and looked at what really happens with ordinary meals.
+Jessie Inchauspé (the Glucose Goddess) had people wear continuous glucose monitors and looked at what actually happens with everyday meals.
 A few of her findings, with example figures from her measurements:

 Changing the order.
 Same meal, different order: